SysKitTeam/docs-spdockit/requirements/system-requirements.md

 * The product needs to be installed (or started) on a **SharePoint 2016, SharePoint 2013 or SharePoint 2010 Server**
    * For SharePoint 2013 & 2010: SharePoint Foundation, Standard and Enterprise are supported.
-   * You can install the product on WFE, Application server, Index or any other server in the farm.
+   * You can install the product on a WFE, Application, Index or any other server in the farm.
    * User must have [proper privileges](#internal/requirements/sharepoint-on-premises-user-permissions-requirements/) to run the application.

 * Software